 User stories are another approach to writing requirements.
 A user story is written from the user’s perspective and describes the desired behavior of the system.

-An effective User Story states “As a _______, I want to _______.”
+An effective User Story states, “As a _______, I want to _______.”
 The beauty of user stories is they do not require technical knowledge to be written.
-User stories can be used in conjunction with requirements specifications to help an end user define their needs.
+User stories can be used with requirements specifications to help end users define their needs.

 Use cases can be compared to User Stories because they don’t require technical knowledge.
 Instead, these use cases are an overall description of what a user does while they do a task.
 A good example is “purchase product,” which would describe each step during the purchase process.

-What are best practices for functional and non-functional requirements?
+What are the best practices for functional and non-functional requirements?

 Regardless of their form, the key to effective functional requirements is clear, concise, and easily understood.
 Every audience is different.
 However, in every case, the more the requirements are in the natural language, the better.
 Active voice is preferable to passive voice when it comes down to language.
 By using active voice, you can make requirements more straightforward and concise by ensuring an actor in every requirement statement.

 Write precise and complete requirements.
 Avoid vagueness when writing them.
 Avoid confusing people by not including unnecessary information.
 When writing user stories or a requirements document, use “must” rather than “should.”
-Use the same terminology and units throughout the document, as well as the same format and language.
+Use the same terminology and units throughout the document, format, and language.

-You must clearly communicate the requirements.
+You must communicate the requirements.
 What does it mean if stakeholders insist the system should be “fast”?
-What does it mean when stakeholders state the website must handle “a lot” users?
-These requirements must be reduced to a number and quantified.
+What does it mean when stakeholders state the website must handle “many” users?
+Quantifying and reducing these requirements is necessary.

-Good requirements can be tested.
-But, how do you know when the condition was fulfilled?
-It is crucial to write requirements in a clear way so they are not combined.
-This will make it easier to turn your needs into reality and help with later testing.
+You can test good requirements.
+But how do you know when it meets all the conditions?
+It is crucial to write requirements in a clear way so you won’t combine them.
+This will make turning your needs into reality easier and help with later testing.

 You should ensure your requirements cover every scenario.
-That means you need to include requirements detailing what the system must not do.
+That means you must include requirements detailing what the system must not do.
 However, be careful not to be too specific.
-Be specific about the features users need.
+But be specific about the features users need.
 A more extensive product is not always better.
-Larger projects often result in increased costs, diminished impact, and a product with too many features that is difficult to use and confuses users.
+Larger projects often result in increased costs, diminished impact, and a product with too many difficult features to use and confuses users.
 It should be possible to track back each requirement to one project objective.
-It is helpful to compare the industry with your competitors to get a better understanding of their work.
+It is helpful to compare the industry with your competitors to understand their work better.
 Sometimes you have to aim for the same quality as your competition.
-Other times you reach a point of reference from which you can be better.
+Other times you reach a point of reference from which you can improve.

 When speaking with stakeholders and users, it is crucial to understand better their needs and how they relate to project objectives.
 Sometimes, they present a solution when they should be offering a problem.
 Offering the problem allows for a development team to brainstorm the best solution.
 You should also be aware of their authority to submit requirement requests.
 A project manager usually has the final say.
-This should be discussed before adding more requirements.
+It is important to discuss this before adding more requirements.
 Document and create a requirements traceability matrix.
 Requirement traceability matrixes help you contact the person right person when questions arise.
 It is often an iterative process to develop specifications.
 Ensure the requirements written by you are both feasible and do not conflict.

-It can be difficult to define requirements.
-It is sometimes difficult to define requirements clearly.
+It can be difficult to define requirements clearly.
 However, you can make them easily understandable by non-technical stakeholders.
-To reinforce the information, visuals are encouraged.
+Visuals are encouraged to reinforce information.